ryankoon/UBCDataQuerySystem/devplandeliv3.md

 The tickets involve:

 (1) One ticket to research parse5.
+(Ryan will also research and provide support)
 - One ticket to generate the nodes to parse.
+(Alek)
 - One ticket to take information and store in object/interface that we will make.
 - One ticket to create tests for parsed information (this way we can parallelize).
+(Alek)

-(2) Improve valid key coverage with new keys.
+(2) Improve valid key coverage with new keys with tests.
+(Ryan)

 (3) One ticket to create send/receieve geocode request.
+(Ryan)
 - Also need to include mocked service request with this.
 - Can be run in parallel to anything else since we can check the functionality via the tests.